-The pain management nurse helps develop a pain management plan for the patient, administers and oversees the administration of pain management treatments.
+The pain management nurse helps develop a pain management plan for the patient and administers and oversees the administration of pain management treatments.
 Beyond that, pain management nurses can educate patients on how to treat their own pain safely.
 They also keep detailed records of the work they do.

 A pain management nurse is a registered nurse who specializes in caring for patients suffering from chronic pain.
-Pain management nurses are trained to be experts in the management of pain through techniques and interventions designed to alleviate the patient’s pain experience.
+Pain management nurses are experts in the management of pain.
+They use many techniques and interventions to alleviate the patient’s pain experience.

 The Joint Commission on the Accreditation of Healthcare Organizations (JCAHO) introduced standards in 2001 for healthcare providers to use to assess and manage pain.
 These include everything from managing the basic comfort of the patient to administering opioids.
-With the rise of opioid addiction, nonaddictive pain treatments for pain were introduced.
-These include acupuncture, chiropractic care, vitamin therapy, and more.
+With the rise of opioid addiction, nonaddictive pain treatments emerged.
+These include acupuncture, chiropractic care, and also vitamin therapy.

 How to Become a Pain Management Nurse

-Because pain is highly subjective, and because pain management techniques can be addictive and dangerous when misapplied, those who wish to become a pain management nurse must obtain extensive specialized training.
+Pain is highly subjective and pain management techniques can be addictive and dangerous when misapplied.
+Therefore, nurses in this field must have extensive specialized training.

-Like the majority of nursing specializations, pain management nurses must obtain an Associate Degree in Nursing or a Bachelor of Science in Nursing.
+Like the majority of nursing specializations, pain management nurses must have an Associate Degree in Nursing or a BSN.
 Once you have completed a nursing program you will be required to take the National Council Licensure Examination (NCLEX).
 Many, however, are Advanced Practice Registered Nurses, including Nurse Practitioners.